joachimnorden/joko-gaming/README.md

 - A 'Shop Now' button for fast access to the products

 *Testimonials*
-- A carousel with testimonials from industry professionals and customers
+- A testimonials sections having comments and recommendations from industry professionals and customers

 *Footer:*
-- Appears on every page with links to social media, FAQ's, shipping info and privacy policy
+- Appears on every page with links to social media, newsletter sign up form, FAQ's, shipping info and privacy policy
 - Social media links are opened in a new tab to avoid dragging users from the site

 ### **Products**

 - The products page shows all products available for purchase
 - Each product has an image, title, rating and price
-- The site will paginate all products display 10 at a time
 - Each product card will take a user to the product details page